ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 };
 ```

-If you want to debug the addon code, or you _must_ test the addon's styles using the [`hasClass()`](https://github.com/mainmatter/qunit-dom/blob/master/API.md#hasclass) assertion (rather than writing a visual regression test), then you may prefer having predictable names:
+If you want to debug the addon code, then you may prefer having predictable names:

 ```js
 postcss({